algorandfoundation/algokit-cli/CONTRIBUTING.md

 3. Install pre-commit hooks (optional but recommended):

-   [pre-commit](https://pre-commit.com/) is configured in this repository, so once `poetry install` has been run, execute `pre-commit install` inside the virtual-env, and git will ensure formatting, linting, and static typing (via `mypy`) is correct when you perform a commit.
+   [pre-commit](https://pre-commit.com/) is configured in this repository.
+To enable it, make sure that `poetry install` has been run and the virtual-env is activated by running `poetry shell`.
+Then execute `pre-commit install` to install the git hook scripts.

+   Once it is done, git will ensure formatting, linting, and static typing (via `mypy`) is correct when you perform a commit.

 4. Open the project and start debugging / developing via: